The RMCAD Code of Conduct

 The current six-year average graduation rate for Rocky Mountain College of Art + Design is 43% percent for full-time first-time freshmen who started in the fall term of 2013.
 This graduation rate is comparable to that of other schools of similar size and focus.
-Four-year average for the Student Right-to-Know completion or graduation rate-calculation is 45%.
+The four-year average for the Student Right-to-Know completion or graduation rate calculation is 45%.

 Undergraduate students must be enrolled full-time to be eligible for honors.
 Students who begin a term as full-time but withdraw from one or more courses resulting in less than full-time status for a term are ineligible.

 Honors are determined by the term grade point average requirements as follows: